mengxr/spark-ml/example/ctr.md

   pipeline.ignoreInTransformation: [stratifiedSampler]}

 model = pipeline.fit(dataset, pipelineParamMap)

+# inspect the model
+model.transform(dataset).registerTempTable("prediction")
+fn = sqlContext.sql("SELECT impressionId, userId, adId, ctr WHERE label is TRUE and ctr < 0.01") fn.collect()

+# serialize the model
 model.saveAsJsonFile("/model")
 ```

-0. The entry point of an offline training pipeline is after joining training events with raw features.
+1. The entry point of an offline training pipeline is after joining training events with raw features.
+1. The input data contains columns not used in training, but useful for model inspection.
 1. `stratifiedSampler` is only used in training.
-2. It is easy to remove `ipLocator` or `timeTransformer` from the pipeline: update `pipeline.steps` and then modify `fvAssembler.output`.
+1. It is easy to remove `ipLocator` or `timeTransformer` from the pipeline: update `pipeline.steps` and then modify `fvAssembler.output`.

 ##Online prediction